Health and Social Care: BTEC

 The mandatory content of the qualification incorporates topics relevant across the health and social care sector:

-- Human lifespan development: students cover physical, intellectual, emotional and social development across the human lifespan, and the factors affecting development and the effects of ageing.
+- Human lifespan development (externally assessed by exam): students cover physical, intellectual, emotional and social development across the human lifespan, and the factors affecting development and the effects of ageing.

-- Working in health and social care: students explore what it is like to work in the health and social care sector, including the roles and responsibilities of workers and organisations.
+- Working in health and social care (externally assessed by exam): students explore what it is like to work in the health and social care sector, including the roles and responsibilities of workers and organisations.

-- Meeting individual care and support needs: students focus on the principles and practicalities that underpin meeting individuals’ care and support needs, which are the foundation of all the care disciplines.
+- Meeting individual care and support needs (internally assessed by assignments): students focus on the principles and practicalities that underpin meeting individuals’ care and support needs, which are the foundation of all the care disciplines.